varunsrin/rusty_money/README.md

 The design principles behind rusty-money are:

 - **Safety by default**.
-Operations return `Result` types if they can fail, and are labelled if they can cause precision loss.
+Methods return `Result` if fallible, and are labelled if they can cause precision loss.
 - **Blazing fast performance**.
-Each operation is designed to be as fast as possible without violating safety requirements.
+Operations are designed to be as fast as possible without compromising safety.
 - **Ergonomic interfaces**.
 Simple methods with runtime currency checks over generic constraints.

 The library supports many features necessary for building high performance financial apps:

 - **Currencies** – Supports 150+ ISO-4217 currencies and cryptocurrencies, lets you define new ones.
 - **Internationalization** – Locale-aware formatting and parsing for displaying currencies internationally.
-- **Flexible Representations** – Choose between 128-bit decimals or 64-bit ints for maximum precision or performance.
+- **Flexible Representations** – Choose 128-bit decimals or 64-bit ints for precision or performance.
 - **Exchange** – Built-in support for currency conversion and exchange rate management.
 - **Utilities** – Helpers for common operations like splitting money safely and fairly.
 - **Serialization** – Fast serialization and deserialization

 There are three main interfaces:

 - **`Money`** — Uses 128-bit decimals for high precision and supports allocating, formatting and exchanging.
-The default option.

 - **`FastMoney`** — Uses 64-bit integers and truncates to minor units.
-Up to 5x faster for arithmetic but less precise and feature-rich.
+Up to 5x faster for arithmetic.

 - **`Exchange`** — Manages currency exchange rates and converts between different currences.